Where To Have Your Next Team Dinner

-The next time you close a deal, finish a project, or your whole team makes it to the end of the year without imploding, have dinner at one of these places.
-They’re good for larger groups (say, between 6 and 15 people), and you won’t max out your corporate card.
-Unless that’s what you’re trying to do, in which case, get creative.
-Here are some restaurants that are fun and spacious enough for your next team dinner.
+The next time you finish a big project, close a deal, or just make it through another year without any arguments about who stole whose yogurt from the fridge, have a celebratory team dinner at one of these places.
+They’re good for larger groups, and you won’t max out your corporate card—unless that’s what you’re trying to do, in which case, get creative and start asking if the art is for sale.
+Here are 15 restaurants that are fun (but not too wild) and spacious enough for your next group meal with colleagues.

-The success of team dinners is generally correlated with how much everyone actually enjoys spending time with one another.
-But at Cote, that won’t matter at all.
-Even your grumpiest coworker (shoutout to Max from accounting) will have a baseline level of fun at this upscale Korean BBQ spot.
-Cote does a “Butcher’s Feast” for $52 per person that comes with steakhouse-quality meat, vegetables, sides, stews, and soft serve.
-As long as everyone eats meat and you call to make a reservation well in advance, you’re going to enjoy your night.
+The success of team dinners generally correlates with how much your colleagues actually enjoy spending time with one another.
+But Cote will be a good pick no matter what (as long as everyone eats meat).
+Even your grumpiest coworker—shoutout to Max from accounting—will have a baseline level of fun at this upscale Korean BBQ spot with fancy grills and sharply-dressed servers.
+Do the “Butcher’s Feast” ($68 per person), which comes with steakhouse-quality meat, plus vegetables, sides, stews, and soft serve.
+Call to make a reservation well in advance, and don’t ignore the excellent cocktails.

 Going to Legacy Records for a team dinner is how you tell the world that your company is cool, and also maybe moving to Hudson Yards soon.
+This place has the feel of a country club designed by Wes Anderson, without being too quiet or stuffy to count as a celebration.
 There’s a good chance your group won’t be the only team there—kind of like Zogsports, but instead of playing competitive kickball, you’ll be sitting at dueling tables eating things like pasta, duck, and crudos.
 (If you want to definitively one-up those other teams, just book a private room.)
-The food has Italian, American, and Mediterranean influences, and it’s really good.

 No one has explicitly asked, but you can tell that at least one or two people on the team will only commit to this dinner if it’s in a convenient place.
-Ribalta is right by Union Square, and they serve some of the best pizza you can get in the area.
-They take reservations for up to 10 people online - any more than that and you’ll have to call - and while there’s no private dining space, the restaurant itself is comfortable, with a big wood-burning oven, round tables, and lots of families sharing burrata and margherita pies.
+Ribalta serves good pizza right by Union Square, and they take reservations for up to six people online, so it should be a fairly easy sell.
+While there’s no private dining space, the restaurant itself is comfortable, with a big wood-burning oven, round tables, and lots of families sharing burrata and margherita pies.
 Don’t expect things to get wild, but do expect to leave feeling slightly less conflicted about going back to work on Monday.

-Freemans is a two-story restaurant at the back of alley, and it looks like a big, old apartment that Ralph Lauren got locked inside and decided to decorate.
-This place is both intimate and spacious, so take the whole team here to eat some fancy bar food like lamb shepherd’s pie and artichoke dip.
+Freemans is a two-story restaurant at the back of an alley, and it looks like a big, old apartment that Ralph Lauren got locked inside and decided to decorate.
+This place is both intimate and spacious, so take the whole team here to eat some fancy bar food like seared octopus and artichoke dip.
 And if you decide you’d like your own space, they have options that can accommodate anywhere from 10 to 200 people.

-You want to ball out a little bit and don’t mind some noise.
-This place is for when your group just finished something big, and you’re all so exhausted that when someone suggests Dirty French (half-joking), you all realize that you sort of actually want to go there.
-Technically, it isn’t the most expensive restaurant, but it also isn’t cheap, and it’s sure to be packed with the sort of people who prioritize a good scene over good food.
-Thing is, a lot of the food here is good.
-So come here with your coworkers, eat some fun/fancy French food, and behave like a slightly less stressed-out version of yourself.
+This place is for when your group just finished something big, and you’re all (paradoxically) both exhausted and in the mood for a sceney-ish celebration.
+From the neon pink sign out front to the magnums of old Bordeaux being paraded around the room, Dirty French is not big on restraint.
+This isn’t the most expensive restaurant, but it also isn’t cheap, and it’s sure to be packed with the sort of people who prioritize atmosphere over good food.
+But a lot of the food here is really good.
+So come here with your coworkers, eat some fun, fancy French dishes, and behave like a slightly less stressed-out version of yourself.